YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/snr-rsl/README.md

 Global health consequences.
 Not least with the possibility of novel microorganisms and the possiblity of global pandemics.
 Notwithstanding all of the other geospheric and biospheric consequences.

+	"The global burden of disease associated with air pollution exposure exacts a massive toll on human health worldwide: exposure to air pollution is estimated to cause millions of deaths and lost years of healthy life annually.
+The burden of disease attributable to air pollution is now estimated to be on a par with other major global health risks such as unhealthy diet and tobacco smoking, and air pollution is now recognized as the single biggest environmental threat to human health." - WHO 2021

 ## Status
 TODO
 * <todo: consider, LEW-TOPS-19, NASA, Multi-Parameter Aerosol Scattering Sensor MPASS, nanometer particle scale detection, >